whitefusionhq/ellisflutes_site/_jekyll/_products/EssnCocoC1.md

 weight: '450'
 ---

-Essential Flute in lightly roasted Curly Maple, key of C.   The Essential Flute is ideal for both Celtic music and World music of all kinds.
+Essential Flute in Cocobolo, key of C.   The Essential Flute is ideal for both Celtic music and World music of all kinds.
 Diatonic major tuning.
 Featuring a tapered head bore for improved intonation and projection.
 Ergonomic embouchure hole placement for right-handed player.
+Due to current CITIES regulations on this wood, it is only available for shipment within the U.S.

 The finger hole spacing on the C tuning is may not be suitable for players with smaller hands.
 In which case I'd recommend the keys of D, Eflat or F.